Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Pena Palace was built in the Romantic style.
 However, other elements, such as Medieval, Gothic, Manueline, Renaissance and Islamic touches, can be observed throughout the property.

-The Pena Palace interior is richly decorated and the terraces and watchtowers provide exceptional views of Sintra (all the way out to sea on clear days!).
+The Pena Palace interior is richly decorated and the terraces and watchtowers provide exceptional views of Sintra (and out to sea on clear days).

 #2 Pena Palace Park